While mucus isn’t considered a topic for polite conversation, it’s a natural lubricant that serves many purposes. We couldn’t live without it.

 Your dry eye optometrist will thoroughly evaluate the health of your eyes to determine the root of the problem and provide an effective, tailor-made treatment plan.

 That way, your eyes will be able to heal and you’ll enjoy long-lasting relief.

 At Luxe Vision and Optical, we offer the latest in dry eye treatment and have state-of-the-art diagnostic technology to determine the underlying cause of your DES.

-To schedule your dry eye consultation, call Luxe Vision and Optical in Worthington, OH today!
+To schedule your dry eye consultation, call Luxe Vision and Optical in Powell today!

 Frequently Asked Questions with Dr. Erin Papp

 A: While there isn’t a foolproof method for preventing dry eye syndrome, certain habits promote a healthy tear film.
 Wearing protective UV-blocking sunglasses outdoors will help block wind and debris from irritating your eyes.
 Be sure to stay hydrated and include eye-nourishing nutrients in your diet like Omega-3 fats, antioxidants, niacin, lutein and zeaxanthin.
 If you live or work in a dry environment, replenish the moisture in the air with a cool-mist humidifier.
 Ask your optometrist about your risk factors for developing DES and what you can do to keep your eyes feeling fresh.

 Q: Can dry eye syndrome cause blindness?